Jinnial/Interns_API_Docs/source/includes/_students.md

     }
 });
 ```
+> Don't forget to replace token with your authorization token from Azure!

 Now, for a student to use the GO CAPS API, they will need to be have a registered account.
 Using our API, an account can be easily made provided the correct paramaters are fulliled.